MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ![mr-learning-base](images/mr-learning-base/base-02-section8-step1-1.png)

 > [!NOTE]
-> If Visual Studio asks you to install new components, take a moment to ensure you have all prerequisite components as specified in the [Install the Tools](install-the-tools.md) documentation.
+> If Visual Studio asks you to install new components, take a moment to check that you have all the prerequisite components in the **[Install the Tools](install-the-tools.md)** documentation.

 Configure Visual Studio for HoloLens by selecting the **Master** or **Release** configuration, the **ARM64** architecture, and **Device** as target:

 ![mr-learning-base](images/mr-learning-base/base-02-section8-step1-2.png)

 > [!TIP]
-> If you are deploying to HoloLens (1st generation), select the x86 architecture.
+> If you're deploying to HoloLens (1st generation), select the **x86** architecture.

 > [!NOTE]
 > For HoloLens, you will typically build for the ARM architecture.
-However, there is a  <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank">known issue</a> in Unity 2019.3 that causes errors when selecting ARM as the build architecture in Visual Studio.
+However, there is a  <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank"><strong>known issue</strong></a> in Unity 2019.3 that causes errors when selecting ARM as the build architecture in Visual Studio.
 The recommended workaround is to build for ARM64.
-If that is not an option, please disable Graphics Jobs in Edit > Project Settings > Player > Other Settings.
+If that is not an option, go to **Edit > Project Settings > Player > Other Settings** and disable **Graphics Jobs**.

 > [!NOTE]
 > If you don't see Device as a target option, you may need to change the startup project for the Visual Studio solution from the IL2CPP project to the UWP project.
-To do this, in the Solution Explorer, right-click on YourProjectName (Universal Windows) and select Set as StartUp Project.
+To do this, in the Solution Explorer, right-click on YourProjectName (Universal Windows) and select **Set as StartUp Project**.

 Connect your HoloLens to your computer, then select **Debug** > **Start Without Debugging** to build and deploy to your device: